 Without a specific strategy in place to optimise layouts (including better use of the facility height) and workflows there was the potential that a rapid and large increase in volumes could create significant bottlenecks, subsequently affecting efficiency and capacity output.

-ILG instructed the Warehouse and Distribution Centre Specialists at Gideon Hillman Consulting (GH) to carry out a detailed review of the site processes (including how e-commerce and wholesale orders are processed), layouts, workflows, equipment (as there was a mix of racked and floor based picking) and systems with a view to providing a strategy and recommendations for a fully optimised facility to meet current and future requirements.
+ILG instructed the Warehouse and Distribution Centre Specialists at The Supply Chain Consulting Group (SCCG) to carry out a detailed review of the site processes (including how e-commerce and wholesale orders are processed), layouts, workflows, equipment (as there was a mix of racked and floor based picking) and systems with a view to providing a strategy and recommendations for a fully optimised facility to meet current and future requirements.

 The improvements include extending the flow rack picking faces and introducing mobile flow racks for multi-purpose use across all customer products.